Starship Troopers 3: Marauder

-The film received mixed reviews from critics, who praised the return to the first film's roots as well as Van Dien's performance but criticized for its special effects.

 Plot

-In the eleven years of "The Second Bug War", the Mobile Infantry has improved their weapons and tactics, while the Bugs have countered by developing many new Arachnid variants.
-The United Citizen Federation now finds itself engaged in prolonged trench warfare.
-The Federation puts out a positive spin through the media, while using its judicial and military authority to suppress peace protesters and religious fanatics as seditionists.
+In the eleven years of "The Second Bug War", the Mobile Infantry has improved their weapons and tactics, only for the Arachnids to counter these developments with new and tougher variants.
+The United Citizen Federation now finds itself engaged in prolonged trench warfare, and ever more reliant on its control of the media and extensive police and judicial powers to suppress dissent, including members of a growing seditionist organization, while keeping up recruitment numbers.

 Colonel Johnny Rico is stationed on the agricultural planet Roku San, where the popular Sky Marshal Omar Anoke pays a visit.
 Rico's old friend, General Dix Hauser, gets into a bar fight with a group of anti-war farmers.
-When Rico stops Dix from shooting a farmer, Dix orders his arrest, but the base defenses suddenly fail due to a Bug attack.
-Rico knocks down Dix and leaves to help fight the Arachnids.
-When Roku San falls, the Federal Media blames Rico, who is condemned to execution for insubordination.
+When Rico forcibly disarms the drunken Dix, he is threatened with a court martial but the base defenses suddenly fail due to a Bug attack.
+Rico knocks out Dix and assumes command of the defenders.
+When Roku San falls, the media blames Rico, who is condemned to execution for insubordination.

-Captain Lola Beck is piloting Anoke to Sanctuary, the Fleet's secret HQ, when they are marooned on the classified planet OM-1.
-Admiral Enolo Phid suppresses this information so as not to lower public morale and support for the war effort, but Dix learns of the situation and has Rico's execution faked, wanting him to rescue Anoke and Beck, the latter being one of the few Federation pilots who knows the location of Sanctuary, which would cripple the military if the Arachnids discovered it.
-On OM-1, an apparent earthquake causes Dr. Wiggs to fall into a crevasse, where Anoke sees a giant eye staring at him from below.
-Cynical cook Jingo Ryan perishes next after he takes shelter within a cluster of rock outcroppings, which are actually Arachnid limbs which pull him below.
-Engineer Bull Brittles asks the deeply religious Holly Little to marry him, but dies shortly after.
+Fleet Captain Lola Beck is piloting Anoke to Sanctuary, the Fleet's secret HQ, when a mechanical failure leaves the crew marooned on the classified planet OM-1.
+Admiral Enolo Phid suppresses this information so as not to lower public morale, but Dix learns of the situation and has Rico's execution faked so he can rescue Anoke and Beck, since the Arachnids would gain invaluable knowledge, including the location of Sanctuary, if they captured them.
+On OM-1, an apparent earthquake causes one survivor to fall into a crevasse, where Anoke sees a giant eye staring at him from below.